European Securities and Markets Authority: Overview

 The idea behind ESMA is to establish an "EU-wide financial markets watchdog".
-One of its main tasks is to regulate credit rating agencies.
+One of its direct supervision tasks is to regulate credit rating agencies.
 In 2010, credit rating agencies were criticized for the lack of transparency in their assessments and for a possible conflict of interest.
 At the same time, the impact of the assigned ratings became significant not only for companies and banks but also for states.

 In October 2017, ESMA organised its first conference which was held in Paris.
 The event examined issues critical to European financial markets and was attended by 350 participants.